khakhalin/notes/papers/Hooker2020hardware.md

 #meaning #dl

-**Hardware lottery**: an idea that some solutions (mathematical, archectures) win just because they are highly compatible with the existing hardware.
+**Hardware lottery**: an idea that some solutions (mathematical, architectural) win just because they are highly compatible with the existing hardware.
 Not because they are intrinsically superior.

 Deep historic analysis.

 # Coverage: